jurek2006/angular-contract-hours/README.md

 - fetching non-working days (such as holidays) from some API
 - option to generate random working schedule (i.e. user wants to schedule 40 hours in given month, define constrains as default/minimum/maximum amount of hour per each day)
 - other features asked by users

+## <span id="for-developers">Info for developers</span>

+Additional info for future me ;)

+### <span id="change-locale">Changing locale (date's format)</span>

+As the application uses Moment.js library there's a method setMomentLocale() in moment.service allowing changing locale (date's format).
+By default (if no argument passed) - locale is set to 'pl'.

+The method is invoked in app.component's ngOnInit() to make sure locale is set every time application starts.